VI Partners

 Venture Round in 2010

-SilentSoft, established in 2000, specializes in Machine To Machine (M2M) technology and operates as a telemetry company.
-The firm has developed a comprehensive range of technologies and processes designed for the effective operation of M2M networks.
-SilentSoft collaborates with industrial clients to deploy and manage their M2M networks, focusing on solutions for monitoring tanks and meters.
-By connecting these devices, the company facilitates real-time communication and data exchange, helping clients optimize operations, reduce emergency deliveries, and decrease fuel consumption and carbon emissions.
+SilentSoft is a pioneering company in the Machine to Machine (M2M) sector, established in 2000.
+It specializes in developing a wide range of technologies and processes for the efficient operation of M2M networks.
+SilentSoft partners with industrial clients to facilitate the deployment and daily management of these networks.
+The company focuses on telemetry solutions, providing monitoring devices for tanks and meters.
+By connecting various objects, SilentSoft enables real-time communication and data exchange, helping clients optimize their operations, reduce emergency deliveries, lower fuel consumption, and decrease carbon dioxide emissions.

 CeQur Simplicity